grantwinney/blog/content/posts/using-minby-and-maxby-in-csharp/index.md

 slug: using-minby-and-maxby-in-csharp
 summary: The .NET team has made some helpful additions to LINQ over the last few years.
 Today let's check out MinBy and MaxBy from C# 10 / .NET 6.
 tags:
   - linq
   - csharp
   - csharp-10
   - dotnet-6
-- coding
 title: Using MinBy and MaxBy in C# 10 / .NET 6
 ---
 Microsoft made a couple new additions to LINQ as part of the C# 13 / .NET 9 release a few weeks ago, and, since I happen to really like LINQ, I wrote about [how to use them](https://grantwinney.com/using-linq-countby-and-aggregateby-in-csharp/).
 That got me thinking about other recent additions I might've missed in the last few releases, so I started [looking back](https://learn.microsoft.com/en-us/dotnet/maui/whats-new).
 And whatdya know, we got a slew of updates to LINQ in C# 10 / .NET 6 a few years ago.